1) Machines can make art

 Art of the 21st Century.

-Launched in 2004 by Leonel Moura and Henrique Garcia Pereira
+Written in 2002 and published in 2003 by Leonel Moura and Henrique Garcia Pereira

 1) Machines can make art